Global Wars (2014)

 Global Wars was a professional wrestling supershow co-produced by the American Ring of Honor (ROH) and Japanese New Japan Pro-Wrestling (NJPW) promotions.
 The event took place on May 10, 2014, at the Ted Reeve Arena in Toronto, Ontario, Canada and aired live on internet pay-per-view (iPPV) through Ustream.
-The event was originally billed as "Border Wars", a name ROH had used for events in 2012 and 2013.
+The event was originally announced as "Border Wars", a name ROH had used for events in 2012 and 2013, before being re-branded as "Global Wars".

 With the exception of one interpromotional match, wrestlers from NJPW and ROH were kept separated from each other with the bookers from each promotion handling their own half of the show.
 The event featured nine matches with three championships on the line; two from ROH and one from NJPW.
 In the undercard of the event, The Young Bucks retained the IWGP Junior Heavyweight Tag Team Championship and Jay Lethal the ROH World Television Championship.
 In the main event, Adam Cole successfully defended the ROH World Championship against former champion Kevin Steen.